SovereignCloudStack/Design-Docs/k8s/GROUPING.md

 In order to keep the code of the update script generic and to make adding more topics/sections as simple as possible, a prefix for grouping should be used.

-The actual wording of the prefix is not important.
+The actual wording of the prefix is not important for the grouping.
 For the sake of illustration, consider the following example:

 `priority-` or `iteration-` resulting in e. g. `priority-r0`/`priority-r1`/`priority-backlog` or `iteration-r0`/`iteration-r1`/`iteration-backlog`.